datacommonsorg/tools/cloud_automation/gcf/README.md

        containing a `launched.txt` file.
 When the dataflow job above ends, there should be a `completed.txt` file.

-3. Fake a dataflow completion trigger.
+2. Fake a completion trigger from Dataflow job:

     ```
     ./test.sh completed